 Returning to the Nakasan Road and proceeding further, you will find a signpost in the grassy area after the Nakasan Road passes under the prefectural road, which reads “Head Mound of Prince Otomo”.
 Follow the sign and you will see a large three cedars, which is a historical site, “Sanbon-sugi (three cedars) of Jigaimine.
 The head of Prince Otomo, who was defeated in the Jinshin War, is buried there.
 The three cedars are a natural monument of the city.

 Continuing along the Nakasendo, you will cross the Fujikogawa River (historically known as the Fuji River in Seki).
-This area is also said to be the place where the two armies stared each other down during the Jinshin War.
+This area is the place where the two armies stared each other down during the Jinshin War.

 The next historical sites are the ruins of the Jinshin War of 672, which dates back more than 900 years to the Battle of Sekigahara, and the ruins of Fuwa-no-Seki, a short time later, as well as the ruins of the Seki Office and Kabuto-kakeishi (a stone with a helmet over its head).

-For more information, visit the nearby Fuwaseki Museum.
+For more information, visit the nearby Fuwa-no-seki Museum.

 Immediately ahead, there is a sign pointing to the land of a private house, and following the footprints in the yard of the house, you will find the ruins of Seki-cho and Kabuto-kakeishi (a stone with a helmet hanging from its head).
 In the photo below, you can see the historic site in a field owned by a private individual.
-It is said that Prince Oama put his helmet on a stone here during the Jinshin War.
+There is a legend saying that Prince Oama put his helmet on a stone here during the Jinshin War.

 The Kutsunugi-ishi, where Prince Oama took off his shoes, is located in a nearby field.
-The flat area around here is said to be where the Fuwa-no-seki barrier office once stood.
+The flat area around here is where the Fuwa-no-seki barrier office once stood.

 A short distance ahead, on the right, is the Tsukiminomiya Osugi cedar.
 At Kasuga Shrine, where this old cedar tree is located, is the site of Fukushima Masanori’s camp.
 Masanori Fukushima is famous for being the first to enter the battlefield in the eastern army.
 Since all the camps west of this point are occupied by generals of the Western Army, this is probably the front line of the Eastern Army.